 Best For: People who don’t like mesh fabrics but still want excellent breathability.

-This is one of my all-around favorites, and I’m usually torn between grabbing this or the Patagonia Windchaser when the temps are really hot.
-The Flight Better Than Naked Short-Sleeve Tee is very light and very breathable, but its fabric is a bit more similar to a traditional jersey knit, and I think it feels a bit more comfortable on skin than the mesh fabrics on shirts like the Salomon Agile SS Tee and the Patagonia Windchaser.
+This is one of my all-round favorites, and I’m usually torn between grabbing this or the Patagonia Capilene Cool Lightweight Shirt when the temps are really hot.
+The Flight Better Than Naked Short-Sleeve Tee is very light and very breathable, but its fabric is a bit more similar to a traditional jersey knit, and I think it feels a bit more comfortable on skin than the mesh fabrics on shirts like the Salomon Agile SS Tee and the old Patagonia Windchaser.

 Salomon Agile SS Tee